 (This post may contain affiliate links).

-Known to thrive in zones 9 to 11, it can be grown successfully in colder zones as an indoor plant.
-If you’d like to grow jade in your home or garden, keep reading to get the most important planting and growing tips.
+Known to thrive in zones 9 to 11, jade can be grown successfully in colder zones, too, if grown as an indoor plant or brought indoors during the winter.

 How to Plant a Jade Plant